TripsBrazilChapada dos Veadeiros

 Overview

 Trekking in Chapada dos Veadeiros means walking 70 km across the Kalunga territory, the largest quilombo by land area in Brazil.
 This 7-day expedition crosses the Vão do Moleque, a remote valley in Cavalcante, Goiás, on the eastern side of these highlands.
-You camp on Kalunga family land, eat meals cooked by host families, and reach six waterfalls on foot.
+Camp on family lands, eat meals cooked by host families, and reach six waterfalls on foot!

-This is community-based tourism in the Cerrado, Brazil's vast tropical savanna.
-The fees you pay for waterfall access and camping go to the Kalunga community that has protected this land for generations.
+This is community-based tourism in the Cerrado, Brazil’s vast tropical savanna.
 Expect rustic camping with ecological bathrooms, traditional Kalunga cooking, and six waterfalls along the way: Santa Bárbara, Salto do Curriola, Juliana, Guardião, Correntão, and Pedra Furada.

 • Full itinerary: a ~70 km point-to-point trek over 5 hiking days, visiting Santa Bárbara Waterfall, Salto do Curriola, Juliana Waterfall, Guardião Waterfall, Correntão Waterfall, and Pedra Furada Waterfall.